 Indiana Jones’s picture was in the restaurant, so I have to assume he agrees with me.
 Now onto the food!

-I assume Indiana Jones from the black lava salt back from some adventure he had in a volcano.
+I assume Indiana Jones brought the black lava salt back from some adventure he had in a volcano.
 That explains why his picture is on the wall.

 24 hour treat: mooooo!